soz-live/soz-live.github.io/docs/users/soz-live.md

 ### Real

 A Real value represents a real number.
-There are Real Values and then there are Real Objects, both of which return a value that can be used within other objects, such as Points and Vectors to represent coordinates and length arguments.
+There are Real Values and there are Real Objects, both of which return a value that can be used within other objects, such as Points and Vectors to represent coordinates and length arguments.
-When entering a real into a dialog a leading 0 is required for decimal values, such as `0.24`,  and the value can also be a lisp calculation such as `(/ 1.0 3.0)` and the resultant will be calculated as required.

-Other examples of Reals, are below.

 {% include examples.html id=page.real_examples %}

-Date: 20250427.1021
+Date: 20250427.1201